-The project area is adjacent to forested areas; therefore, the applicant will employ conservation measures for all five species, as outlined in Appendix E, including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
-As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican broad-winged hawk, Puerto Rican parrot, Puerto Rican sharp-shinned hawk, Puerto Rican boa, and the Puerto Rican harlequin butterfly.
+Based on a site visit and habitat evaluations, as well as the subject property's proximity to the Maricao Forest and Río Guaba, all five federally-listed species have the potential to occur within the proposed project areas.
+The applicant will employ conservation measures for all species, as outlined in Appendix D, including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
+As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican broad-winged hawk, Puerto Rican Parrot, Puerto Rican sharp-shinned hawk, Puerto Rican boa, and the Puerto Rican harlequin butterfly.
+The USFWS Consistency Letter obtained through IPaC is included in Appendix E.